moehnked/cs492-fixme03/README.md

 Someone removed the nice arrows from the Prev and Next buttons.
 In fact, portrate mode is missing the Prev button.

-it might not compile out of the box.
+It might not compile out of the box.

+Make sure all the questions have rhe correct answer.